acheeseman/TRIUMF-MWDOptimization/README.md

 TRIUMF-MWDOptimization
 ======================

-Author: Alison Cheeseman
+#####Author: Alison Cheeseman, 2014

 C code which processes waveforms contained in a .txt file and evaluates their energy using the Moving Window Deconvolution algorithm.
 The algorithm consists of three filters, a differentiation, a decay correction, and an integration.
 These filters are characterized by three parameters which influence the energy response of the system.
 The parameters are referred to by:

 L: The differentiation width of the first filter.

 M: The decay constant of the preamplifier signal - used in the decay correction

 K: The integration time, used in the third filter (K must be less than L + the risetime of the signal)

 This code loops through values of the K and M parameters for a fixed value of L, producing a spectrum and calculating the